 Mandelic acid

 Mandelic acid is derived from bitter almonds and is an alpha hydroxy acid (AHA).
-It is most suitable for hypersensitive skin types and being of a more gentle nature, it would be perfect for those dipping their toe in the AHA/BHA pool for the first time.
-It targets three main skin concerns: wrinkles / fine lines, hyperpigmentation/discoloration, and acne.
+It is most suitable for hypersensitive skin types, and being gentler, it would be perfect for those dipping their toe in the AHA/BHA pool for the first time.
+It targets three main skin concerns: wrinkles / fine lines, hyperpigmentation, discoloration, and acne.

 This miracle acid strengthens collagen and sloughs off the outermost layer of the skin, allowing it to reflect light better, thus making the skin look more youthful.
 It also excels at correcting skin tones, and because it is so gentle, it can be used by those with rosacea.

-Other ingredients like Beta-Glucan, Centella Asiatica, Panthenol, Calendula Flower Extract, and Allantoin are all soothing ingredients to calm and heal the damage and irritation caused by this serum.
+Other ingredients like Beta-Glucan, Centella Asiatica, Panthenol, Calendula Flower Extract, and Allantoin are all soothing ingredients to calm and heal the damage and irritation potentially caused by the chemical exfoliation.

 Ingredients not included in Dr. Wu Intensive Renewal Serum With Mandelic Acid 18%: alcohol, fragrance, and essential oil free.